experiandataquality/aperture-data-studio-sdk/README.md

 }
 ```

-Each record inside a cache is tied to _time-to-leave_ value. _Time-to-leave_ value is uniform across a single cache,
+Each record inside a cache is tied to _time-to-live_ value. _Time-to-live_ value is uniform across a single cache,
-however, eviction event for each record is different as it's based on `creation time + _time-to-leave_ value`.
+however, eviction event for each record is different as it's based on `creation time + _time-to-live_ value`.
 To
 illustrate this:

-CacheA: Time-to-leave 1 hour
+CacheA: Time-to-live 1 hour

 * Record A:
     * creation time 10:00 AM